dart-lang/language/working/augmentation-libraries/feature-specification.md

 *   The original and augmenting declarations do not have the same type.

 *   An augmenting declaration uses `augmented` when the original declaration has no concrete implementation.
 Note that all external declarations are assumed to have an implementation provided by another external source, and they will throw a runtime exception when called if not.

-*   An augmenting initializer uses `augmented` and the augmented variable is not a variable with an initializer.
+*   An augmenting initializer uses `augmented` and the augmented declaration is not an initializing variable declaration.

-*   A final variable is augmented with a setter.
-(Instead, the augmentation can declare a *non-augmenting* setter that goes alongside the implicit getter defined by the final variable.)
+*   A final variable declaration is augmented with a setter declaration.
+    *Instead, the augmentation can declare a non-augmenting setter that goes alongside the implicit getter defined by the final variable.*

-*   A non-final variable is augmented with a final variable.
-We don't want to leave the original setter in a weird state.
+*   A non-final variable declaration is augmented with a final variable declaration. *We don't want to leave the original setter declaration in a weird state.*

-*  A `late` variable is augmented with a non-`late` variable.
+*   A `late` variable declaration is augmented with a non-`late` variable declaration.

-*  A non-`late` variable is augmented with a `late` variable.
+*   A non-`late` variable declaration is augmented with a `late` variable declaration.

-*  A getter or setter are augmented by a variable.
+*   A getter or setter declaration is augmented by a variable declaration.

-*  An abstract or external variable are augmented by a variable.
+*   An `abstract` or `external` variable declaration is augmented by a variable declaration.

 ### Augmenting enum values